trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/install-app.md

 ## Download `Tezos Wallet (XTZ)`

-To be able to sign operation needed to setup your baker, you will also need the `Tezos Wallet (XTZ)` application.
+To be able to sign the operations needed to set up your baker, you also need the `Tezos Wallet (XTZ)` application.
 [`Tezos Wallet (XTZ)`](https://github.com/trilitech/ledger-app-tezos-wallet) is the application developed to sign Tezos operations using your Ledger device.

 Find and install the `Tezos Wallet (XTZ)` application.